percona/pxc-docs/docs/glossary.md

 [`Storage Engine`](glossary.md#storage-engine) for MySQL and derivatives ([`Percona Server`](glossary.md#percona-server), [`MariaDB`](glossary.md#mariadb)) originally written by Innobase Oy, since acquired by Oracle.
 It provides [`ACID`](glossary.md#acid) compliant storage engine with [`foreign key`](glossary.md#foreign-key) support.
 InnoDB is the default storage engine on all platforms.

-## Jenkins
+## Isolation

-[Jenkins](https://www.jenkins-ci.org) is a continuous integration system that we use to help ensure the continued quality of the software we produce.
-It helps us achieve the aims of:
-* no failed tests in trunk on any platform
-* aid developers in ensuring merge requests build and test on all platforms
-* no known performance regressions (without a damn good explanation)
+Temporarily removing a node from the cluster to perform operations without affecting the rest of the cluster.

 ## joiner node